Night in the Woods: Reception

 Night in the Woods received very favourable reviews.
 On Metacritic, the PS4 version has an average score of 87 from 15 critics, and the PC version has an average score of 88 from 30 critics.
 Praise is mainly given to the writing and characters.
-In his review of both Night in the Woods and Tom Clancy's Ghost Recon Wildlands, Ben "Yahtzee" Croshaw of Zero Punctuation called the game "a solid 'worth checking out'" and complimented its "strong writing" while stating his reservations about the game's pacing and tone.
 In Japan, where the PlayStation 4 and Switch versions were ported and published by Playism on March 28, 2019, Famitsu gave them each a score of one nine and three eights for a total of 33 out of 40.

 Eurogamer ranked the game 13th on their list of the "Top 50 Games of 2017", and GamesRadar+ ranked it 17th on their list of the 25 Best Games of 2017, while Polygon ranked it 23rd on their list of the 50 best games of 2017.
 The game was nominated for "Best Comedy Game" in PC Gamer's 2017 Game of the Year Awards.
 It won the award for "Best Adventure Game" in IGN's Best of 2017 Awards, whereas its other nominations were for "Best Art Direction", "Best Story", and "Best Original Music".
 In Giant Bomb's 2017 Game of the Year Awards, the game won the award for "Best Cast of Characters", and was a runner-up each for "Best Debut", "Best Story", and "Game of the Year".
 It also won the award for "Best Character" (Mae) and "Best Dialogue" in Game Informer's 2017 Adventure Game of the Year Awards.
 Before that, the game won the award "Best 2D Visuals" and the overall award "Golden Cube" in the Unity Awards 2017, whereas it was nominated for "Best Desktop/Console Game".

 Awards

 Legacy

-Penelope Scott's 2020 song Rät, references the game in its lyrics, specifically Selmers' dream of leaving Possum Springs.
+Penelope Scott's 2020 song "Rät" references the game in its lyrics, specifically Selmers' dream of leaving Possum Springs and burning down Silicon Valley.

-In June 2022, during a Portland Timbers match against Houston Dynamo FC, Mae was depicted in a banner with an axe in a three-banner display, reading "From Stonewall a brick and Portland an axe, respect our pride or expect our wrath".
+In June 2022, during a Portland Timbers Major League Soccer (MLS) match against Houston Dynamo FC, the team's supporters displayed a Night in the Woods-themed tifo depicting Mae with an axe, reading "From Stonewall a brick and Portland an axe, respect our pride or expect our wrath".
 The developers have stated that Mae's character is pansexual.
 In a tweet in reaction to the banner, Scott Benson stated that he endorsed the message and that his "jaw dropped" upon seeing it.

+Related media

+In May 2023, Revenant Hill was announced by The Glory Society, a cooperative game development studio that included Benson and Hockenberry.
+The game featured a similar art style and gameplay to Night in the Woods, but was a standalone project.
+In November 2023, the studio closed down and the game was canceled due to the lead developer, Scott Benson, developing severe heart disease.
+The illness also led to the Glory Society suspending operations.